isomerpages/singapore-customs-cms/_businesses/Acts and Subsidiary Legislation/customs-act.md

 permalink: /businesses/acts-and-subsidiary-legislation/customs-act
 third_nav_title: Acts and Subsidiary Legislation
 ---
 # Customs Act
-The Customs Act (Chapter 70) is an Act relating to customs and excise duties.
+The Customs Act 1960 is an Act relating to customs and excise duties.

 Click on the links below to view the Customs Act and selected subsidiary legislation: